 9. Catch a show or Christmas concert in Edinburgh

-If you’re not British you might not be familiar with the concept of a traditional pantomime, a funny, family friendly retelling of a story where the men usually dress like women and the audience are invited to participate with shouts of ‘he’s behind you!’ as the bad guy approaches.
-The best place to see one in Edinburgh is at the ornate King’s Theatre for Goldilocks and the Three Bears which runs into January.
+If you’re not British you might not be familiar with the concept of a traditional pantomime.
+This is a funny, family-friendly retelling of a classic fairytale.
+The men usually dress like women and the audience are invited to participate.
+For example, you’ll hear shouts of ‘he’s behind you!’ as the bad guy approaches.
+The best place to see one in Edinburgh is at the ornate King’s Theatr.
+This winter it’s showing Goldilocks and the Three Bears which runs into January.

-The Lyceum theatre just down the road are also showing an Edinburgh Christmas Carol bringing the story back to its origin, Dickens was said to be inspired by the city and the performances run until January 4th.
+The Lyceum theatre just down the road is also showing an Edinburgh Christmas Carol.
+Subsequently, this brings the story back to its origin.
+That is to say, Dickens was reportedly inspired by the city.
+Performances run until January 4th.

-There will be Christmas concerts with choirs and classical musicians in St Giles Cathedral, The Queen’s Hall and in The Usher Hall which is another great venue from classical music from the RSNO, The Snowman and Now That’s What I Call Christmas Live.
-Edinburgh Christmas are also running shows across various venues including DraGart (drag performances), Men With Coconuts: Slamprov and The Chicago Blues Brothers Christmas Party.
+There will be Christmas concerts with choirs and classical musicians in St Giles Cathedral, The Queen’s Hall and The Usher Hall.
+The latter is another great venue.
+See classical music from the RSNO, The Snowman and Now That’s What I Call Christmas Live.
+Edinburgh Christmas is also running shows across various venues including DraGart (drag performances), Men With Coconuts: Slamprov and The Chicago Blues Brothers Christmas Party.

 10. Community Christmas Choirs in Edinburgh

-On December 21st there is a celebration of Sufjan Stevens’ songs performed by Sufjan devotees from across the UK musical landscape and a specially created Edinburgh community choir in a new alternative to the traditional carol concert at the Roxy Theatre in town.
+On December 21st there is a celebration of Sufjan Stevens’ songs.
+They are performed by Sufjan devotees from across the UK musical landscape.
+In addition, there will be a specially created Edinburgh community choir.
+An alternative to the traditional carol concert at the Roxy Theatre in town.

-Community choirs will be carolling across Edinburgh in twelve locations throughout December in residential areas, the most central being on 12 December, at Abbeyhill Primary School with the Abbeyhill Primary School Choir.
-On December 18th go along to see the eclectic sounds of the Summerhall Singers Winter Concert who’s theme this year is ‘metal’!
+Community choirs will be carolling across Edinburgh in twelve locations throughout December in residential areas.
+The most central is on 12 December, at Abbeyhill Primary School with the Abbeyhill Primary School Choir.
+On December 18th go along to see the eclectic sounds of the Summerhall Singers Winter Concert.
+Their theme this year is ‘metal’!
 At Greyfriar’s Kirk, there’s also the ‘Feed the Minds’ magical carol concert on December 17th performed by the Edinburgh Telephone Choir which is a ticketed charity concert.

 11. Night Walk for Edinburgh

-The Fruitmarket Gallery are running a self-guided Edinburgh Night Walk from 16th November – 31st January 2020 which is run by Janet Cardiff and George Bures Miller.
-Pick up a screen and a pair of headphones from Bookmarket, the Fruitmarket’s pop up shop and event space in Waverley Mall, and set off for an hour’s adventure.
+The Fruitmarket Gallery is running a self-guided Edinburgh Night Walk from 16th November – 31st January 2020.
+This is run by Janet Cardiff and George Bures Miller.
+Pick up a screen and a pair of headphones from Bookmarket.
+This is the Fruitmarket’s pop up shop and event space in Waverley Mall.
+Then set off for an hour’s adventure.
 It’s a tour of Edinburgh with games, poetry and even a murder mystery!

 12. Hogmanay Torchlight Procession

-As part of the Hogmanay celebrations is a Torchlight Procession on December 30th through the heart of Edinburgh’s old town and culminating in Holyrood Park by the Scottish Parliament and historic Holyrood Palace.
+As part of the Hogmanay celebrations is a Torchlight Procession on December 30th.
+It goes through the heart of Edinburgh’s old town and culminates in Holyrood Park.
+This brings you to the Scottish Parliament and historic Holyrood Palace.
 To take part with a torchlight, you must have a ticket, 50p of the ticket goes towards OneCity Trust, fighting inequality and exclusion in the City of Edinburgh.
 You can choose to enter from St Giles’ Street, North Bridge or South Bridge.
-There will be pipers, drummers, and fiery fanfare for all the family to enjoy, and even if you don’t take part you can watch it go by for free.
+There will be pipers, drummers, and fiery fanfare for all the family to enjoy.
+Even if you don’t take part you can watch it go by for free.

 13. Catch a ceilidh